Lin-Kyi/lin-kyi.github.io/index.md

 Hi!
 My name is Lin (she/her).
 I am a PhD student at the Max Planck Institute for Security and Privacy (MPI-SP) where I am supervised by [Asia Biega](https://asiabiega.github.io/) in the Responsible Computing Group.

+My work sits at the intersection of human-computer interaction, security and privacy, and tech policy.
 Broadly, I am investigating how we can reimagine notice and consent and move towards sustainable, responsible, and human-centred data collection for users and AI co-generators (such as workers).
 It is becoming increasingly evident that we need new ways of responsibly collecting data, particularly as emerging technologies such as GenAI present new challenges to the current method of collecting consent.

 I collaborate with researchers across computer science, information science, tech policy, and privacy + labour law for broader societal and regulatory impact.
 My work has garnered interest amongst privacy, and AI ethics stakeholders across Europe and North America such as the _Future of Privacy Forum, French Data Protection Authority (CNIL), UC Berkeley Center for Long-Term Cybersecurity, and NOYB_.
 My work has also won the _Council of Europe's 2024 Rodotà Award_ for an original and innovative contribution to data protection.